wabbajack-tools/mod-lists/noise/readme.md

 **Smilodon’s and Obsidian Weathers configurations are powers.
 Set to your playstyle/preference.**

+## Alternate DynDOLOD Settings

+By default, NOISE comes packed with premade LOD’s.
+However, these LOD’s are 2D and thus still have some pop in.
+If you would like to remove as much of this pop in as possible follow these instructions.
+Please note that doing this will cost you a significant chunk of performance (about 10 frames).
+This is not recommended if you’re also using an ENB unless you have 8GB of VRAM.

+1. Deactivate the mod “NOISE - Distant Lands” in the left pane of MO2
+2. Open up your install folder and navigate to tools\DynDOLOD\Edit Scripts\DynDOLOD\cache
+3. If there are files other than becauseofreasons.txt delete them.
+Ensure that becauseofreasons.txt remains there.
+4. Go back one folder so you’re in tools\DynDOLOD\Edit Scripts\DynDOLOD
+5. Open up DynDOLOD_SSE.ini in a text editor like notepad
+6. Scroll down to the line that says TreeLOD=1 and change it to 0
+7. Open MO2 and run TexGen
+8. Ensure that LOD Texture Size is 512
+9. Run it
+10. Exit the program and run DynDOLOD
+11. Click advanced on the window that pops up
+12. Set the Output Directory to an empty folder somewhere
+13. Set up DynDOLOD in accordance with the settings shown below and then click the High preset at the top right
+14. Ensure that all worlds are ticked on the top left
+15. Click start - this process takes about 30 minutes depending on hardware
+16. Once it’s done make sure the log says it’s complete and then hit “Save and Exit”
+17. Navigate to where you set the output folder before and open it
+18. Copy all of its contents and put it into the NOISE - Distant Lands mod
+19. Overwrite when asked
+20. Reactivate NOISE - Distant Lands in MO2 and move DynDOLOD.esm just above FISS.esp

 #### Resources

 To learn more about Mod Organizer 2, please [watch this video](https://www.youtube.com/watch?v=LwaC7gP7_JM).